secondl1ght/rover-images/README.md

-# PERSEVERANCE - MARS ROVER Images
+# PERSEVERANCE - MARS ROVER

 This website displays images from the FRONT HAZARD AVOIDANCE CAMERA - LEFT.
 The rover was launched from Earth on 2020-07-30 and landed on Mars on 2021-02-18.
 You can view the images in a sequential slideshow, the latest image, individual images, or an image at random.
 It also displays the `sol` and `earth_date` the image was taken.